marvinbernhardt/dos-calc/README.md

 - For linear molecules set `"rot_treat": "l"`. `abc_indicators` is ignored.
   The rotational DoS is calculated with regard to the axes x, y, and z (but still be called `rot_a`, ... in the output file.
   Tested only for diatomic molecules.
-- For molecules where the axis can swap order by vibration, for example ammonia, set `"rot_treat": "a"` and `"abc_indicators": [1, 2, 0 -1]`.
+- For molecules where the principal axis can swap order by vibration, for example ammonia, use the auxiliary frame by setting `"rot_treat": "a"` and `"abc_indicators": [1, 2, 0 -1]`.
+  Ammonia has atoms N H H H.
+  One can not use the actual principal axes of the molecule, because they swap order during vibration.
-  Ammonia has atoms N H H H. Therefore 1 2 defines vector a between two hydrogens.
+  Therefore 1 2 defines vector a between two hydrogens.
 0 -1 defines vector b' from the nitrogen atom to the COM and thereby along the symmetry axis.
-  One can not use the actual principal axes of rotation of the molecule, because they swap order during vibration.
-  The rotational DoS is calculated be with regard to sqrt(I_l) * ω_l where l is one of a, b and c.
+  The rotational DoS is calculated be with regard to sqrt(I^aux_l) * ω^aux_l where l is one of the auxiliary axis a, b and c.
-  The setting `"rot_treat": "b"` does the same but Fourier transforms L_l / sqrt(I_l).
-  Also the moments of inertia are given with respect to those axes.
+  Also the moments of inertia are given with respect to those axes (ignoring off-diagonal elements of the moments of inertia tensor).
-  Note, that this does yield unusable results, if a, b and c are not close to the actual principal axes.
+  Note, that this does yield unusable results, if a, b and c are not close to the actual principal axes (but the order does not matter).
 - For other molecules, for example water, set `"rot_treat": "f"` and `"abc_indicators": [1, 2, 0 -1]`.
   Water has atoms O H H. Therefore 1 2 defines vector a between the two hydrogens.
 0 -1 defines vector b' along the symmetry axis.
-  The rotational DoS is calculated with regard to the actual principal axes of rotation.
+  The rotational DoS is calculated with regard to the principal axes of rotation.
   The vectors a, b and c are used to ensure, that the actual axis derived from the moment of inertia tensor, always point in the same direction.
   This will likely be the correct choice for most molecules, especially larger ones without symmetries.
 - If one does not want any velocity separation `"rot_treat": "u"` can be used and the unseparated DoS is written to `vib_{x,y,z}`.
+  `abc_indicators` is ignored.
+- For Eckart separation use one of `e,E,p,E` for `rot_treat`.
+  `p` and `P` are used for planar, `e` and `E` for tree-dimensionsal molecules.
+  The capital letters use sqrt(I^aux_l) * ω^aux_l where l is one of the auxiliary vectors for output.
+  Use these when the princincipal axis frame is not unique as described above for `"rot_treat": "a"`.
+  The lower-case letters will return sqrt(I^pa_l) * ω^pa where l is one of the principal axis.
+  For Eckart separation you also need to provide a reference structure for each molecule.
+  It can for example be obtained by running a steepest decent run with all intermolecular interactions turned off.
+  Note that if the molecule has rotating sub-groups such as methyl-groups then the alignment of the reference structure to the molecule will produce artifacts in the rotational DoS.

 ### Cross spectrum